-Welcome to the 2020 NBA Playoffs!
+Happy Labor Day!
+We are well under way in Round 2 of the NBA Playoffs.
 This article aims to highlight some of the best plays at each position for today’s main NBA slate.
 Keep in mind that the following player write-ups were constructed earlier in the day, and sometimes injury/rest situations can alter the fantasy landscape.
 Monitoring our NBA News & Headlines Feed throughout the day will keep you in the loop.
-Today’s main slate on FanDuel, Yahoo and DraftKings includes all four games starting at 1:30 ET.
+Today’s main slate on FanDuel, Yahoo and DraftKings includes two games starting at 6:30 ET.

 Bargains of the Night

 Lou Williams (G – LAC) Williams checks in today as the best value in dollars per fantasy point on all three sites among guards.
 Are we too optimistic?
 Williams is coming off his best game since Game 4 vs. Dallas (a 36-point monster), and his field goal percentage and minutes are trending up in this series.
 He turned in a balanced stat sheet Saturday, and that, combined with his ability to score in bunches, makes him a lock at this salary ($20 Yahoo, $5800 DK, $5100 FD).

 JaMychal Green (PF - LAC) We’re looking at even deeper value with the versatile Clippers forward: $10 Yahoo, $3600 DK, and $3900 FD.
 With a projection of about 20 fantasy points, our NBA DFS Optimizer loves using him in about 70 percent of lineups.
 Green’s minutes have trended up from 15 in the last game of Round 1 to 21 and 26 in the two games vs. Denver.
 The Clippers like what they’re getting from him, and so should we.